Becksteinlab/GromacsWrapper/README.rst

 |zenodo|

+GromacsWrapper was written by Oliver Beckstein with contributions from many other people.
+Please see the file AUTHORS_ for all the names.

 If you find this package useful and use it in published work I'd be grateful if it was acknowledged in text as